 In this post, you’ll find how to run Selenium tests using a task scheduler in Windows 7.
 With the steps given here, you’ll be able to schedule your tests for daily execution.

-Though, there are many ready-made CI tools available which can help you do it.
-But they need a lot of configuration which many us would prefer to avoid.
+However, there are many ready-made CI tools available that can help you do it.
+But they need a lot of configuration which many of us would prefer to avoid.

-Like CronTab in Linux, Windows OS has this built-in feature which allows creating tasks and schedule them for execution.
+Like CronTab in Linux, Windows OS has this built-in feature that allows creating tasks and scheduling them for execution.
 So it’s easy to run Selenium tests using task scheduler.

 However, you need to be a little careful while setting up an automation task in the scheduler.

-First, you require admin rights to use task scheduler.
-Then, you’ve to choose appropriate settings to open a browser and run Selenium tests.
+First, you require admin rights to use the task scheduler.
+Then, you’ve to choose the appropriate settings to open a browser and run Selenium tests.

-Before we tell you the steps to run Selenium tests using task scheduler, you should know how to run the tests from the command line.
+Before we tell you the steps to run Selenium tests using the task scheduler, you should know how to run the tests from the command line.
 Once you know this command, you can place it in a batch file.
-And it would be the final batch file which we’ll add to task scheduler to run the Selenium tests on a daily basis.
+It would be the final batch file which we’ll add to the task scheduler to run the Selenium tests on a daily basis.

 1- Prepare a Windows Batch File to Run Selenium Tests.

-There could be three use cases which you may need to handle.
+There could be three use cases that you may need to handle.

-1.1- You have the Selenium tests in a single or multiple class files.
+1.1- You have the Selenium tests in single or multiple class files.

 java -classpath .;selenium-server-standalone-2.53.0.jar SeleniumTests